URiem/worldtravellog/README.md

 **Countries View**

 - A dropdown menu in the nav bar allows both registered and unregistered users to search the entries by country/region.
 - The search will display the results.
-For uregistered users only publically available entries will be show.
+For unregistered users only publically available entries will be show.
 Registered users will also see their own entries if set to private.

 ![Country View](/static/media/docs/countryview.png)